fernandcf/mangle-css-class/packages/vite-plugin-replace-mangle-css-class/README.md

 e.g.: `["card", /card/gi]`

 #### generateBundle(classNames) Function
 A callback that is called after generating the bundle.
-For more info -> [rollupjs#generateBundle](https://rollupjs.org/plugin-development/#generatebundle)

 ## Example